NLxAROSA/ChromaDash/README.md

 # Introducing ChromaDash for Project CARS #

 This project connects Project CARS to your Razer Chroma keyboard to show various information.
 It's a windows native command line application (written in C++ and a bit of plain old C) that will connect to Project CARS via Shared Memory and to your Razer Chroma keyboard via the Chroma SDK.
-At the moment this is limited to using the F-key row as an RPM meter and the numerical row for showing gears.
-Expect much more in the future!
+The following information is displayed on the keyboard:

+- RPMs -> function key row
+- Tyre wear -> Q,W,A,S
+- Suspension damage -> R,T,F,G
+- Brake damage -> U,I,J,K
+- Aero damage -> HOME
+- Engine damage -> INSERT
+- Engine warning -> PAGE UP

 * See https://www.youtube.com/watch?v=AReeik9pvEc for an example video.